irworkshop/accountability_datacleaning/R_tap/nv/contribs/docs/nv_contribs_diary.md

 Definitions for few variables can be found in the “Result Field” tab:

-1.  `Jurisdiction`: &gt; This will be name of the city or county for city/county offices currently held by the candidate (e.g. “CITY OF YERINGTON”, “DOUGLAS COUNTY”).
+1.  `Jurisdiction`: > This will be name of the city or county for city/county offices currently held by the candidate (e.g. “CITY OF YERINGTON”, “DOUGLAS COUNTY”).
 This will be set to “NV SOS” for statewide offices such as Governor, State Controller or State